Euphorbia mammillaris

 Photographer: Ivan Lätti

-The number of ridges or ribs on E. mammillaris stems varies considerably, usually between seven and ten, sometimes up to seventeen.
-The long whitish spines are the older, dried out ones; young ones are reddish.
-These spines are the sterile peduncles of past cyathia.
-They display a few tiny, scattered hooks.
+The number of ridges or ribs on the stems varies considerably, usually between seven and ten, sometimes up to seventeen.
+The long whitish spines are the old, dried out ones; the young ones are reddish.
+These spines are the peduncle remains of past cyathia, sometimes retaining tiny hooks.

-This species is one of the dioecious euphorbias that have male and female flowers growing on separate plants.
-There are nectar guides of various colours among the cyathia.
-The cyathia are yellowish green; the lobed fruits on very short stalks are green (Vlok and Schutte-Vlok, 2010; www.cactus-art.biz).
+This is one of the dioecious euphorbias that grow male and female flowers on separate plants.
+The cyathia are yellowish green.
+The lobed fruits on short stalks are green.